DexterHuang/CyberCodeOnline/UpdateNote.md

 0.1819

--   Updated some images
--   Now on equipment upgrade module selection menu, it should not show you modules you cannot use due to insufficient level and only show those you can use on the item.
+-   Updated some images now on the equipment upgrade module selection menu, it should not show you modules you cannot use due to insufficient level and only show those you can use on the item.
--   Updated leaderboard UI to include numbering so its easier to know which rank you are in
+-   Updated leaderboard UI to include numbering so it is easier to know which rank you are in
 -   Fixed issue with translated text showing incorrectly in notifications and discord log
--   Fixed EXP calculation on AFK exp boost, there was a bug where in some situation the bonus EXP was not calculated correctly
+-   Fixed EXP calculation on AFK exp boost, there was a bug where in some situations the bonus EXP was not calculated correctly
--   Slight adjustment on system message UI
+-   Slight adjustment on the system message UI

 0.1818

--   Christmas Event starts today, during december, enemies, scavenge and AFK farm bot will have chance of dropping `Frosty Container` and `Christmas Pudding`
+-   Christmas Event starts today, during December, enemies, scavenge and AFK farm bots will have a chance to drop ` Frosty Container`` and  `Christmas Pudding`
--   You can open Frosty Container to get a various rewards, including chance of EPIC Cache and Tech Scrap Cluster
+-   You can open Frosty Container to get various rewards, including the chance of EPIC Cache and Tech Scrap Cluster
--   You can consume Christmas Pudding to get a 20 minutes buff that gives you +20% EXP gain from AFK tasks
+-   You can consume Christmas Pudding to get a 20 minutes buff that gives you a +20% EXP gain from AFK tasks
--   Added Christmas themed cosmetics, including emblems and chat frames.
+-   Added Christmas-themed cosmetics, including emblems and chat frames.
 -   Skip announcement now is translatable and a button to send street cred to the skipper is added.
 -   Added a new leaderboard for crafting epic equipment and ASU, all the counting will start from this update for fairness because there was no previous tracking for this.
--   Updated the crafted epic equipment announcement to include item data, you will be able to click on the item name to view the item's detail.
+-   Updated the crafted epic equipment announcement to include item data, you will be able to click on the item name to view the item's details.
--   Fixed issue with time desync on some devices, preventing AFK task time to show correctly.
+-   Fixed issue with time desync on some devices, preventing AFK task time from showing correctly.
--   Fixed when client time is incorrect, chat message can sent from client can show in a incorrect place (stuck at bottom or show up in the middle of message less instead of the bottom)
+-   Fixed when client time is incorrect, chat message can be sent from the client can show in an incorrect place (stuck at the bottom or show up in the middle of message less instead of the bottom)

 0.1817

--   Updated rules to include example for "no IRL trading", to better clarify that trading with virtual currencies such as Google Play Cards or other points from other services are example of indirect trading IRL money. please see the actual rules for the details.
+-   Updated rules to include examples for "no IRL trading", to better clarify that trading with virtual currencies such as Google Play Cards or other points from other services are examples of indirect trading IRL money. please see the actual rules for the details.
 -   Optimized SLANC's backend logic
--   Now player who is muted or suspended cannot be tagged, to discourage the muted individuals motivated by attention from getting even more attention.
+-   Now players who are muted or suspended cannot be tagged, to discourage the muted individuals motivated by attention from getting even more attention.
 -   Other various chat server fixes and optimizations

 0.1816